 To process ACH transactions, make sure that you enable this payment method as described in Enabling Payment Methods.

-If you are using Hosted Payment Page, the ACH payment option automatically appears to shoppers in the US once it has been enabled.
+If you are using the Hosted Payment Page, the ACH payment option automatically appears to shoppers in the US once it has been enabled.

 If you are using BlueSnap's API, please see the API Guide for ACH.

 BlueSnap supports subscriptions with ACH.
 Please note that subscriptions with ACH do not support the following:

 - Plans with a billing frequency of daily or weekly

 - Trial periods